mromerom/CS4330-FinalProject/Topics/Birth/templateMDFile.md

 2. Encapsulation
 3. Polymorphism
 4. Inheritance
-    1. This will be addressed
+    *This will be addressed in 'Inheritance and Extension.'*
 5. Composition

 <br></br>